 Unlike the interest payments from a bond, dividend payments can vary from quarter to quarter.
 A company might boost its dividend because it’s doing well, or simply because it can’t find a better use for its profits.
 On the flip side, a company might cut its dividend because it’s struggling, or because it’s found a great opportunity to invest in new business.

-During the COVID-19 crisis, many companies that had offered dividends for years and even decades either slashed or eliminated their dividends because of the bad message it would send if they paid cash to investors while eliminating hundreds or thousands of jobs.
+In the past, and during periods of crisis (financial, or otherwise), some companies that had offered dividends for years and even decades either slashed or eliminated their dividends because of the bad message it would send if they paid cash to investors while eliminating hundreds or thousands of jobs.
 It was one more reminder that dividends are not a sure thing.

 What Does Ex-Dividend Date Mean for Trading?